TIRAuxCloud: A Thermal Infrared Dataset for Day and Night Cloud Detection: Dataset Description

 \section{Dataset Description}

-To support the development of accurate cloud detection models capable of operating under varying illumination and surface conditions, we construct TIRAuxCloud, a dataset compiled from multiple satellite sources, centered on thermal infrared (TIR) observations and enriched with auxiliary geospatial layers.
+To support the development of accurate cloud detection models capable of operating under varying illumination and surface conditions, we construct TIRAuxCloud\footnote{https://github.com/Orion-AI-Lab/TIRAuxCloud, https://huggingface.co/datasets/tirauxcloud/TIRAuxCloud}, a dataset compiled from multiple satellite sources, centered on thermal infrared (TIR) observations and enriched with auxiliary geospatial layers.
 The dataset is designed to address limitations in existing resources by providing structured, spatially aligned data suitable for both daytime and nighttime segmentation tasks.
 The dataset is organized into three distinct subsets: the \textit{Landsat Main} Dataset, the Manually Annotated (MA) Landsat Dataset, and the VIIRS Dataset.
 By integrating thermal observations with auxiliary surface and atmospheric information, TIRAuxCloud supports robust cloud segmentation across a wide range of geographic regions, temporal variations, and illumination conditions.